matteokeole/minecraftjs/hud.md

 Enjoy :)

-==The game is in development and updates can be dropped at any time.==
+<mark>The game is in development and updates can be dropped at any time.</mark>